+- Misrepresent the source's bibliographic data.
+Doing so violates the reader's trust.
 Part of the reason that writers include this data is to invite readers into the academic conversation about the topic of the work.
-To misrepresent that information is to give readers a false invitation.

-- Use a quotation out of context, or in a way that misconstrues the source's intention, or that mischaracterizes the source's ideas, research, or points. - Fail to use quotation marks around quoted information, or fail to properly cite the source from which a quotation was taken.
+To misrepresent that information is to give readers a false invitation. - Use a quotation out of context, in a way that misconstrues the source's intention, or in a way that mischaracterizes the source's ideas, research, or points. - Fail to use quotation marks around quoted information, or fail to properly cite the source from which a quotation was taken.
 These actions constitute unintentional plagiarism.
-When using part of a quotation, or removing sections from a quotation, make sure that the resulting quotation is an accurate representation of the writer's words and work.

-• Present another person's ideas or words as if they are your own.
+When using part of a quotation, or removing sections from a quotation, make sure that the resulting quotation is an accurate representation of the writer's words and work. - Present another person's ideas or words as if they are your own.
 This is intentional plagiarism.